mattrosi/WP17/outline.md

 - Do you currently own appliance X?
 - If electricity available, will you buy appliance X?
 - We demonstrate several approaches to estimating eventual ownership

-## electricity consumption results

-- We observe electricity consumption by village
-- Electricity consumption varies by connection type
-- We observe 85% or greater uptime for grid connected villages
-- We observe 15% to 25% uptime for microgrids

-## comparison of predicted and observed electricity use

-- Do these low uptimes constrain appliance use and invalidate the study predictions?
-- How sensitive are our predictions to the assumptions about appliance power and the number of light bulbs?

-## accuracy of appliance surveys as a prediction tool

-- point estimates
-- probabilistic estimates

 # Results